 Driving under the influence (DUI), also known as driving while intoxicated

-determined either through a blood test or a breath test.
+blood or breath test.
 In the case that

 drug use is suspected, a urine test will be conducted.

-with that BAC, even if their driving does not appear to be impaired.
+for them to drive, even if their driving does not appear to be impaired.

-On the flip side, even if the person’s BAC is
+On the flip side, if a person’s BAC is

 below the legal limit of .08 and their driving appears to be even the slightest